-Motivation for Transformation:
+Motivation for Transformation: About us

 We bring our passion to work.
 Every day.
 We believe that education is part of the social system, and we are addressing the educational needs and resources of Latino students in our community to build a successful future for all.
 CIIE connects with the Latino population in our broader community, and we also engage students and educators on the Goshen College campus.